 They contain soy, wheat, and milk.

 The steaks should remain frozen until you’re ready to use them.
 You can prepare the steaks in the conventional oven (recommended) or the microwave.

 To heat in the oven, heat the oven to 375 degrees.
 Remove the heat-safe tray from the carton and remove the film from the tray.
+(The film is a bit annoying to remove because it tears into multiple pieces, and it’s hard to remove it from the edges of the tray.)
 Place on a cooking sheet in the center of the oven.
 Cook for 45 to 50 minutes or until fully cooked.
 Carefully remove the cooking sheet from the oven with oven mitts and let stand for 2 minutes.
 Internal temperature should reach 165 degrees as measured by a food thermometer in several spots.

 To heat in the microwave, remove the heat-safe tray from the carton.
 Place the tray on a microwave-safe plate.
 Peel one corner of the film to vent.
 Microwave on high power for 10 minutes.
 Carefully peel back the film and separate any portions still frozen.
 Spoon gravy over the patties.
 Replace the film and rotate the tray 1/2 turn.
 Microwave on high for 6 to 7 minutes or until fully cooked.
 Let stand for 2 minutes.
 Carefully remove the microwave-safe plate with oven mitts fro the microwave oven.
 Internal temperature should reach 165 degrees as measured by a food thermometer in several spots.

 I opted to heat our Salisbury steaks in the oven, and they were up to the proper temperature after about 45 minutes.
 I made a pouch of instant mashed potatoes to serve alongside the steaks and to help mop up all the gravy.